Don't Let Posey County Get Left Behind!

-$264 million in private investment
+$264 million private investment

-That’s money that can be used for:
+Revenue from solar farms can be used for:

 Access to Broadband